 You may be eligible for public healthcare in Spain if:

-• Employed expats: If you work under an employment contract, your employer typically registers you with the social security system, making you eligible for public medical services.
+- Employed expats: if you work under an employment contract, your employer usually registers you with the social security system, granting access to public medical services.

-• Retirees and legal dependents: Coverage is possible if you meet residency requirements and are registered appropriately — this often applies to family members of employed or insured residents.
+- Retirees and legal dependents: coverage is possible if you meet residency requirements and are properly registered — this often applies to family members of employed or insured residents.

 If you are not contributing to social security — for example, during a transition period or while holding a non-working visa — you will likely need private health insurance to ensure full access to medical care in Spain.